-Investors who consider engaging in an activist strategy are also likely to be mindful of any possible effect on their reputations and how activism could affect their further participation in IPOs or other corporate opportunities.
+Investors who consider engaging in an activist strategy are also likely to be mindful of any possible effect on their reputations and how activism could affect their further participation in initial public offerings or other corporate opportunities.

 What are the main operational governance and sociopolitical areas that shareholder activism focuses on?
 Do any factors tend to attract shareholder activist attention?